 While there is no way to predict just how a heart attack will present itself, there are several symptoms that women are more likely to experience-- and may often mistake for something less serious- including:

 - Uncomfortable pressure, squeezing, fullness or pain in the center of your chest that last more than a few minutes, or goes away and comes back.

 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach

 - Shortness of breath with or without chest discomfort

 - Clammy skin

 - Nausea or light-headedness

 Remember—there are no hard, fast rules.
-As with men and women the most common heart attack is chest pain or discomfort.
+For both men and women, the most common heart attack symptom is chest pain or discomfort.
 If you have any of the above signs and symptoms (particularly shortness of breath, nausea/vomiting or back or jaw pain) and believe you might be having a heart attack, don't wait.
-Call 9-1-1 and get to the hospital righ way.
-And many of these warning signs are easily mistaken for something else.
+Call 9-1-1 and get to the hospital right way.
+Many of these warning signs are easily mistaken for something else.
 So never second-guess your symptoms.

-If you are experiencing any of the above symptoms call 911 and go to the Chest Pain Center immediately.
+- If you're having any of the above symptoms: call 9-1-1 and get to the Emergency Room immediately.